Metamathematics of Algorithmic Composition: Artistic Results and Procedures

-Generally speaking, how to set the parameters in order to obtain a desired result is more or less opaque.
-This is well-known as the \emph{inverse problem} \parencite{graham2021applying, tu2023learning}.
-But actually this is another form, once again, of computational irreducibility, meaning in this case that it is not intuitive how to infer the structure of an algorithm even after closely inspecting its results.
 On the one hand this is a fault of the method; but on the other hand, and even more so, it is a virtue.
-In this way, and only in this way, can we generate scores that we would not otherwise be able to imagine.
+In this way, and \emph{only} in this way, can we generate scores that we would not otherwise be able to imagine.
 This, of course, is another fundamental motivation for pursuing algorithmic composition.
-And it's the most important motivation. \textbf{This kind of algorithmic composition actually amplifies our musical imagination}.
+And it's the most important motivation. \emph{This kind of algorithmic composition actually amplifies the musical imagination} (see also \citet{edwards2011algorithmic}).

 Now the question arises, how can such opaque methods be used to compose good music?
-It is difficult but by no means impossible, and here is the usual way I do it.
+It is difficult but by no means impossible.

-The parameters generally have a global effect on the final structure, that is, on the generated score.
-For example, an iterated function system consists of a number of affine transformations that are repeatedly applied to a set.
+The parameters generally have a global effect on the final structure.
+For example, an IFS consists of a number of affine transformations that are repeatedly applied to a set.
 Changing just one element of one transformation matrix can easily change every note in the generated score.

 So, I pick one parameter and change its value, then listen to the result.
 I change the value again, and listen to the second result.
 Then, I choose the value that I prefer.
 I make more changes and listen again.
-Eventually I will find a value for that parameter that is more or less optimal – a sweet spot in the parameter space.
+Eventually I will find a value for that parameter that is more or less optimal – a ``sweet spot'' in the parameter space.

 Then I pick another parameter and change its value in the same way, until I have a second sweet spot.
-During this process, the effect of the first parameter will probably change, so I go back to the first parameter and search again for the “sweet spot.”
+During this process, the effect of the first parameter will probably change, so I go back to the first parameter and search for its sweet spot again.

 This can be repeated for any number of parameters, but it is a tedious process and does not make sense for more than a few parameters.

 This procedure amounts to a sort of binary search through a set of possible parameter values so vast – indeed infinite – that a linear search is simply out of the question.
 But a binary search is far more efficient than a linear search.
 Furthermore, finding two or three ``sweet spots'' in a small set of controlling parameters – each of which has global effects on the entire score – can produce a surprisingly large improvement in the musicality of the result.